HTTPArchive/almanac.httparchive.org/src/content/en/2020/cms.md

 ## Environmental impact

-This year we've sought to better understand the impact of CMSs on the environment.
-[The information and communications technology (ICT) industry accounts for 2% of global carbon emissions](https://www.nature.com/articles/d41586-018-06610-y), and data centers specifically account for 0.3% of global carbon emissions.
+This year we've sought to better understand the impact of CMSs on the environment. <a hreflang="en" href="https://www.nature.com/articles/d41586-018-06610-y">The information and communications technology (ICT) industry accounts for 2% of global carbon emissions</a>, and data centers specifically account for 0.3% of global carbon emissions.
 This puts the ICT industry's carbon footprint equivalent to the aviation industry's emissions from fuel.
 We don't have data on the role of CMSs here, but with our research showing 42% of websites use a CMS, it is clear CMSs play an important role in the efficiency of websites and their impact on the environment.

-Our research looked at the average CMS page weight in KB and mapped this to CO2 emissions using logic from [carbonapi](https://gitlab.com/wholegrain/carbon-api-2-0/-/blob/master/includes/carbonapi.php#L342).
+Our research looked at the average CMS page weight in KB and mapped this to CO2 emissions using logic from <a hreflang="en" href="https://gitlab.com/wholegrain/carbon-api-2-0/-/blob/master/includes/carbonapi.php#L342">carbonapi</a>.
 This generated the following results, split by desktop and mobile:

 {{ figure_markup(
   image="cms-carbon-emissions-per-cms-page-view.png",